 In hopes that your tresses aren't past the breaking point, you might want to try a conditioning treatment and protein treatment in an effort to strengthen your hair and stop any breakage.
 But be careful not to overdo it—more isn't always better, especially when it comes to protein treatments.

 Use a deep conditioner once or twice a week and a protein treatment no more than once or twice a month.

 This conditioning mask from Briogeo is a Byrdie editor-favorite for its transformative effects on even the most brittle strands.
-Formulated with B-vitamins, rosehip and almond oils, and algae extract, this nourishing weekly treatment not only revives compromised hair but also prevents future damage.
+Formulated with B-vitamins, rosehip and almond oils, and algae extract, this nourishing weekly treatment promises to not only revive compromised hair but also prevent future damage.

 Get Regular Trims

 The only real solution for hair that has lost its natural texture is to cut it off.
 If you're trying to grow your hair longer, this is probably the last thing you want to hear, but it's necessary for the complete health of your hair.
 Once you cut off the damaged parts, you can start or return to a healthy hair regimen.
 If you can't bear the thought of cutting away all the heat damage at once, you can have your stylist trim it as your hair grows out.

 "Getting a trim every three months when transitioning is key," Tugman says.
 "We have to start getting the damage out.
-The line of demarcation (where healthy hair meets damages hair) becomes a fragile point when transitioning.
+The line of demarcation (where healthy hair meets damaged hair) becomes a fragile point when transitioning.
 We don’t want the breakage from the aged hair creeping into the healthy strands.
 So the sooner we can get out the heat damaged hair, the better."
-Tugman adds not only are trims necessary for preventing damage, but they also make styling your hair on a daily basis much more manageable because working with different textures on one strand can become very frustrating.
+Tugman adds that not only are trims necessary for preventing damage, but they also make styling your hair on a daily basis much more manageable because working with different textures on one strand can become very frustrating.

 Use the Right Products